Nextdoor/git-change/git-change.rst

             repository.
             (default: 'false')

--?, --[no]help
-            show this help

 -h, --[no]help-summary
             Show a short usage message and exit.
             (default: 'false')

---[no]helpshort
-            show usage only for this module

---[no]helpxml
-            like --help, but generates XML output

 --[no]merge-commit
             Create a change for a merge commit.
 Implies